 Planning the location and layout of your equipment rack or wiring closet is essential for successful switch operation, ventilation, and accessibility.
-The following table lists the site planning tasks we recommend that you complete before installing the IBM SAN48C-6 Switch.
+The following table lists the site planning tasks that we recommend completing before installing the SAN96C-6 Switch.

 Consider heat dissipation when sizing the air-conditioning requirements for an installation.